vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_registry.md

 This example deploys a VCH with the following configuration:

--Allows the VCH to pull images from the following insecure registries:
+- Allows the VCH to pull images from the following insecure registries:
   - All registries in the domain *.example.com
   - A single instance of an insecure registry running at 192.168.100.207.
 - Provides the CA certificate for a vSphere Integrated Containers Registry instance.